QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 - Folder for Fonts `/fonts`
 - Folder for custom Designs / Items such as CSS, JS, HTML. `/items`
 - `/languages` (inside of sd card, containing all files)
+- `config.json` (inside of the Root of the SD card.
+Main config for WiFi hosting, password etc  etc....)

 ---